hitchco-mk4/Display-Software/README.md

 ### Starting from SSH Session

-If you want to start HUD-pc from an SSH session on a remote machine, you must first run the following command:
+If you want to start Display-Software from an SSH session on a remote machine, you must first run the following command:

 ```
 export DISPLAY=:0
 ```

-Then when in the `/home/pi/HUD-pc` directory run:
+Then when in the `/home/pi/Display-Software` directory run:

 ```
 npm start